-This storage compartment is designed to hold an optional genuine Yamaha U-LOCK.
-(Other locks may not fit.)
+The anti-theft device housing, located in the storage compartment under the seat, is designed to hold a genuine Yamaha U-LOCK.
+(See page 3-9 for seat opening and closing procedures.)
 When placing a U-LOCK in the storage compartment, securely fasten it with the straps.
 When the U-LOCK is not in the storage compartment, be sure to secure the straps to prevent losing them.